Where the Queens DA candidates stand on the issues

 On prosecuting “broken-windows” offenses like turnstile jumping or unlicensed driving: Katz says she would “look to significantly reduce prosecution of these types of offenses,” but would “consider each arrest on its merits” and would look to alternatives to fines or incarceration as a means of resolution.

 On jails: She supports closing Rikers Island and calls the building of new jails in each borough “a better model for ensuring cases are heard in a timely manner,” while criticizing the specific proposal for the Queens jail.

-On prostitution: Katz supports prosecuting sex workers through the Queens Human Trafficking Intervention Court, where defendants are treated as victims, and cases are often dismissed after sex workers attend counseling sessions.
+On prostitution: Katz would aim to avoid charging sex workers, instead focusing on pimps, traffickers and other enablers of abuse.
+She has voiced support for the Queens Human Trafficking Intervention Court, where defendants are treated as victims, and cases are often dismissed after sex workers attend counseling sessions.

 On tenant harassment: She would create a bureau of housing fraud to go after predatory lenders and bad landlords.